renovate-bot/khulnasoft-lab-_-meshplay-extensions-packages/CONTRIBUTING.md

 <a href="https://user-images.githubusercontent.com/7570704/64490167-98906400-d25a-11e9-8b8a-5f465b854d49.png" ><img src="https://user-images.githubusercontent.com/7570704/64490167-98906400-d25a-11e9-8b8a-5f465b854d49.png" width="50%"><a>

 ## <a name="contributing-docs">Documentation Contribution Flow</a>
 Please contribute!
-Meshery documentation uses Jekyll and GitHub Pages to host docs sites.
-Learn more about [Meshery's documentation framework](https://docs.meshplay.io/project/contributing).
+Meshplay documentation uses Jekyll and GitHub Pages to host docs sites.
+Learn more about [Meshplay's documentation framework](https://docs.meshplay.io/project/contributing).
 The process of contributing follows this flow:

 1. Create a fork, if you have not already, by following the steps described [here](./CONTRIBUTING-gitflow.md)
 1. In the local copy of your fork, navigate to the docs folder.